compas-dev/compas_eve/README.md

 # compas_eve

-COMPAS EVent Extensions: adds event-based communication infrastructure to the COMPAS framework.
+COMPAS Event Extensions: adds event-based communication infrastructure to the COMPAS framework.

 ## Getting started with this project